rmjdish/OWL/index.md

 		the NSHD offers unparalleled insight into how lives unfold across time.
 This resource gives researchers structured access to metadata — search thousands of variables by keyword, browse by topic area, explore the questionnaires used at each survey wave, and identify the measures most commonly used across research projects.
-Whether you are planning a new analysis, reviewing the study's scope, or tracking down a specific variable, the OWL is designed to make navigating nearly eighty years of data as straightforward as possible.</p>
+Whether you are planning a new analysis, reviewing the study's scope, or tracking down a specific variable, the OWL is designed to make navigating eighty years of data as straightforward as possible.</p>
       </div>
     </div>